ISIBELEKO

 As the world shifts, birth work and writing continue to be the keys to our collective liberation, not just freedom.
 While caring for our communities, we must pause to pour into ourselves.
 Join an upcoming gathering to reconnect to our callings to midwifery, practices from ancient cultures, and build a successionable birth community.
 The Isibeleko series was created to be a learning and convening space for the children of midwives, healers, and scribes.
 Prior experience and certification are not required.
 Come as you are.
 Attendees will be guided through teach-ins, integration activities, plant wisdom, and more.

-A two-part series for birth and postpartum practitioners.
+A two-part series for birth and healing practitioners.

 • Deep dive into the overlaps of traditional midwifery and religion